teepsllc/BuckoNetworking/README.md

 # iOS Protocol Oriented Networking in Swift

-When one of our projects transitioned to another engineer, we noticed that everyone's networking code was different.
-We didn't like that everytime someone took over a project, they had to "learn" that network layer.
-To solve this, the iOS Engineers decided that we should all use the same networking setup to solve these headaches, thus we looked into Protocol Oriented Networking.
+After developing a number of applications, we noticed that everyone's networking code was different.
+Every time maintenance developers had to take over a project, they had to "learn" the individual nuances of each network layer.
+This lead to a lot of wasted time.
+To solve this, our iOS Engineers decided to use the same networking setup.
+Thus we looked into Protocol-Oriented Networking.

 ### Dependencies